getporter/porter/docs/content/blog/cncf.md

 documentation will be expanded and restructured to make it easier to get started with Porter and bundles.
-We have also been collecting feedback from the community on various usability points in Porter, for example how to build and promote bundles in a CI pipeline or using template variables in the Porter manifest, and we will begin addressing these items to make Porter easier to use and automate.
+We have also been collecting feedback from the community on various usability points in Porter, for example how to build and promote bundles in a CI pipeline or use template variables in the Porter manifest, and we will begin addressing these items to make Porter easier to use and automate.